openstack-archive/tripleo-quickstart/doc/source/unprivileged.rst

 Configuring libvirt networks
 ----------------------------

-The quickstart requires two networks.
-The ``external`` network provides inbound access into the virtual environment set up the playbooks.
+Quickstart requires two networks.
+The ``external`` network provides inbound access into the virtual environment set up by the playbooks.
 The ``overcloud`` network connects the overcloud hosts to the undercloud, and is used both for provisioning, inbound access to the overcloud, and communication between overcloud hosts.